Introduction to External Functions¶

 To configure your proxy service, you typically need:

 An account with a cloud platform’s provider (e.g. an Amazon account to use AWS).
 This account provides storage and compute services for the proxy service.
 This account is separate from your Snowflake account.

 A cloud platform role that has the privileges required to configure a proxy service.
 This cloud platform role is separate from your Snowflake role(s).

 The following HTTPS proxy services are supported:

-Amazon AWS API Gateway.
+Amazon API Gateway.

 Microsoft Azure API Management Service.

 The sections below contain platform-specific information that users should be aware of before choosing a platform.

 This feature supports only regional and private endpoints for the Amazon API Gateway.
 (For a description of the different types of endpoints, see https://docs.aws.amazon.com/apigateway/latest/developerguide/api-gateway-basic-concept.html)